 In this section, the process logic of using the libraries in modules source code is shown.
-It is described for C++, Fortran, IDL, Matlab, Python and Java module developers.
-Note that additional documentation on the APIs available for several languages is available through [OSF-DOC].
+It is described for C++, C, Fortran, Matlab, Python and Java module developers.
+Note that additional documentation on the APIs available for several languages is available through the ESA website, although only for the latest version of the library.